Second Battle of Benghazi

-The Second Battle of Benghazi was a battle in the Libyan Civil War between army units and militiamen loyal to Libyan leader Muammar Gaddafi, and anti-Gaddafi forces in Benghazi.
+The Second Battle of Benghazi was fought between army units and militiamen loyal to Libyan leader Muammar Gaddafi, and anti-Gaddafi forces in Benghazi on 19-20 March 2011 during the Libyan Civil War.
 The battle marked the start of a United Nations-mandated military intervention in the conflict, with fighter jets from the French Air Force attacking and destroying several pro-Gaddafi units, forcing them to retreat.

 On 18 March, Gaddafi's forces bypassed Ajdabiya by using the coastal roads instead of the roads directly linked with Ajdabiya, avoiding the need to capture Ajdabiya to proceed.
 By night the loyalist troops had positioned themselves within kilometres of Benghazi's two southern entry points, the western southern gate being called the west gate.

 Battle

 Initial assault on the city

 At 7:30 am local time on 19 March, Gaddafi's forces began artillery shelling the city.
 At around 9:00 am local time they entered the city from west and south with tanks.
 Rebel armoured units engaged the initial loyalist armoured column at around 10:00 am.
-Twelve T-72 tanks spearheaded the main thrust into the city, and by 10:30 am, it seemed the Benghazi was in danger of falling to Pro Gaddafi forces.
+Twelve T-72 tanks spearheaded the main thrust into the city, and by 10:30 am, it seemed that Benghazi was in danger of falling to Pro Gaddafi forces.
 A rebel tank, aging and rusted, opened fire on the lead pro Gaddafi tank, damaging it and forced its occupants to abandon the vehicle.
 The tanks behind the lead vehicle all began a withdrawal from the area, under rebel fire, and retreated apparently to the city limits.

 By 2:30 pm local time the opposition fighters had repelled the first wave of loyalist forces out of the city.
 During the daytime battles, a rebel MiG-23 crashed to the ground in the outskirts of Benghazi.
 The pilot, Colonel Mohammed Mbarak al-Okaili, remained in the plane until moments before the crash before ejecting but was reported not to have survived the crash.
 The cause of the crash was unclear, but may have been a catastrophic engine failure or friendly fire from rebel air-defences that had mistaken it for a loyalist plane.
 This prompted rebels to use loudspeakers, mainly from mosques, urging not to attack the planes.